a327ex/old_site/blog/game-ideas.md

 * You have a conga line of characters following the leader
 * You gain new characters by buying them as you go through various arenas
-* Hitting enemies or walls deals damage to all characters and makes you turn in the opposite direction
+* Hitting enemies deals damage to all characters
+* Hitting walls makes you turn in the opposite direction
 * Characters that die simply disappear from the conga line
 * Enemies also behave like the player, just moving like a snake and with their own conga lines
-* Characters have class and race synergies like in Underlords
+* Characters have class synergies like in Underlords
 * Characters have different attacks, some may attack in an area, others with projectiles, others might heal or buff
 * Win condition is just going through arenas and getting as deep as possible